 Boating Accident?
 We’re Here If You Need Us

 The damages that can result from a boating accident can be both physically and emotionally daunting.
-If you or a loved one have been in a boating accident and have experienced a physical injury, we encourage you to consult with our team as soon as possible.
+If you or a loved one have been in a boating accident and has experienced a physical injury, we encourage you to consult with our team as soon as possible.
 With our extensive knowledge and expertise, you can rest assured that should you choose to work with us, you will have legal representation that you can trust.
-Please contact us at (405)510.0077 for a free consultation.
+Please contact us at (405) 433-7414 for a free consultation.